FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 carried out in accordance with terms specified in the resolution, the disposal may be

-carried out in accordance with those terms;---
+carried out in accordance with those terms;
+---
 13

 (f) the disposal shall not be carried out otherwise than in accordance with paragraph